Batley Sporting Foundation - "Uniting communities through sport"

-We will be running a number of projects with the community in mind, these projects will be community led and will be accessible to all.
+We will be running a number of projects with the community in mind, these projects will be community-led and will be accessible to all.
 Watch this space for details of upcoming projects and events.
-If you have any idea for a community project or would like to help with one as a volunteer, send us an email on the contact details below.
+If you have any idea for a community project or would like to help with one as a volunteer, send us an email with the contact details below.

 Who We Are

-The Charitable Trust is run by a board of voluntary trustees, all of whom are heavily involved in the club and are passionate about the work of the trust.
-We also have 4 other people who do work for the Trust, below are their profiles and roles:
+The Foundation is run by a board of voluntary trustees, all of whom are heavily involved in the club and are passionate about the work of the trust.
+We also have 4 other people who do work for the Foundation, below are their profiles and roles:

-Clare is the newest member of the team, joining the Trust in February 2019.
+Clare is the newest member of the team, joining the Foundation in February 2019.
 Clare has been volunteering with More in Common in Batley since 2017 and is a member of Batley Community Choir for almost 5 years, which has helped her make many local connections and learn about the communities in Batley and surrounding areas.
-Out of work Clare likes photography, gym and the outdoors.
+Out of work, Clare likes photography, the gym, and the outdoors.

-Dan has a long history with the club, previously working as a full time Rugby League Development Officer for the Bulldogs.
-Dan now volunteers for the Trust coaching in schools, helping on match days and also with the holiday clubs, as well as juggling a full time trade as a plasterer.
+Dan has a long history with the club, previously working as a full-time Rugby League Development Officer for the Bulldogs.
+Dan now volunteers for the Foundation coaching in schools, helping on match days and also with the holiday clubs, as well as juggling a full-time trade as a plasterer.
 Dan has been playing rugby since the age of 7 and started coaching at just 16 at Batley Boys ARLFC and continues to coach Tots ages 3-5 and also the Open Age second team.

 More in Common Batley & Spen